 - Further Resources If Injured On Holiday In Tenerife

 This guide specifically looks at cases where people have been injured in a road traffic accident in Tenerife and who wish to make a personal injury claim.
 As a claimant, you could have been a driver or a passenger involved in a car crash in Tenerife, or you may have been a pedestrian who was hit by a moving vehicle.
-As long as you can show that someone other than yourself was to blame for the accident happening, you can claim compensation.
+So long as you can show that someone other than yourself was to blame for the accident happening, you can claim compensation.

 As well as being able to claim compensation for the injuries that you suffered, you can also claim for things like the trauma caused by being involved in an accident on the road.
 We can often help people with injuries ranging from being relatively superficial through to those which restrict your ability to keep working, and for the wider impact of the injury on your life.